 - Wash your hands often or use hand sanitizer.

-If you plan to travel outside the U.S., play it safe and find out how much the virus is spreading there.
+If you plan to travel outside the U.S., find out how much the virus is spreading there.
 You can check the CDC’s COVID-19 Travel Recommendations by Destination page to learn more.
 Ask your airline whether you’ll need to bring any vaccination documents.
 Also look into whether your destination has travel restrictions like testing or quarantine requirements or stay-at-home orders.

 You won’t need to get a COVID-19 test before you leave the U.S. unless it’s required at your destination.
 But the CDC recommends that you get tested 3 to 5 days after you come home.